Reinforcement-Learning-Guided Data-Driven Estimation of Spectral Properties of Stochastic Koopman Semigroups: Numerical Experiments

-The reward function follows Eq.~\eqref{eq:reward} combining spectral consistency and exploration terms, with parameters $\varepsilon = 0.35$ for the $\varepsilon$-greedy policy and exploration coefficient $\alpha_{\textit{exp}} = 0.15$.
-Each selected action generates a 1000-step trajectory processed through SDMD with a simple neural network, and $Q$-values are updated via sample averaging.
+The reward follows Eq.~\eqref{eq:reward} and combines spectral consistency with an exploration bonus.
+We use $\varepsilon=0.35$ for the $\varepsilon$-greedy policy and $\alpha_{\mathrm{exp}}=0.15$ for the exploration coefficient.
+Each selected action generates a 1000-step trajectory, which is processed by SDMD with a neural-network dictionary; the bandit $Q$-values are then updated by sample averaging.

-After 4,000 steps, the learned reward map reveals striking correspondence with the original potential landscape; more specifically, high-reward regions concentrate around the two potential minima including $(\pm 1, 0)$, as shown in Figure~\ref{fig:reward_map}.
-This correspondence is scientifically significant because regions near stable equilibria provide trajectory data with well-behaved dynamics that are ideal for Koopman analysis.
-The algorithm essentially rediscovered the potential landscape purely through this spectral approximation which validates the connection between dynamical importance and learning quality.

-Next, the eigenfunctions evolution in Figure~\ref{fig:double_well_bandit_steps} shows clear progression from steps 100 to 4000.
-The first eigenfunction becomes constant, identifying the steady state.
-The second eigenfunction develops spatial partitioning with opposite signs in each well, capturing the metastable structure over time.
+After 4000 steps, the learned reward map places more weight on the central part of the domain that contains the two wells and the transition region; see Figure~\ref{fig:reward_map}.
+This is the part of the state space most relevant for the leading metastable eigenfunctions.
+Figure~\ref{fig:double_well_bandit_steps} shows the same behavior at the level of eigenfunctions: the first eigenfunction approaches the invariant mode, while the second separates the two wells by taking different signs in the two basins.